vircadia/vircadia-docs-sphinx/docs/source/explore/personalize/install-apps.md

 We've listed some of the apps we created and how you can use them.

 ### Spectator Cam
-The Spectator Camera is a camera you can use to record or livestream what you and your friends do in High Fidelity.
+The Spectator Camera is a camera you can use to record or livestream what you and your friends do in Project Athena.
 It is only available in HMD mode, and requires a recording software such as [Open Broadcaster Software (OBS)](https://obsproject.com/) to work correctly.
 Check out their [official overview guide](https://obsproject.com/forum/threads/official-overview-guide.402/) for more details.

 [Use the instructions above](#install-an-app) to install the Spectator Camera app.